 - Employees: When the business is sold as a "going concern," the employees will be transferred automatically.
 Both buyer and seller should request advice to determine the financial consequences.

 - Landlord Consents: If the business is housed within a leased facility, you will need the landlord's consent, at your expense, to transfer or assign the lease.

 - Plant and Machinery: List all plants and machinery, along with purchase dates and purchase or lease agreements.

 - Goodwill: This represents the value added over the book value related to the brand and total customer base.

 - Share Purchase Agreement: If the business being purchased is structured as shares, you will need a share purchase agreement.
 This document will be the main negotiation and will lay out the terms of the company shares, assets, and liabilities.

 - Contracts: Identify and review all contracts and agreements found during the due diligence process.
 Add any clauses needed to protect against potential liabilities.

 After reviewing all assets, complete a completion agenda.
 This will help track any registrations, taxes, insurance payments, and similar requirements needed to finalize the sale of the business.
 The buyer should request a tax indemnity to act as protection from unknown tax liabilities the business has incurred prior to completion of the sale.

 If you need help understanding legal documents needed to sell a business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.